freedomofpress/securedrop-docs/docs/admin/installation/create_admin_account.rst

    * Username
    * Passphrase
-   * Two-factor authentication code
+   * *Two-Factor Authentication* code

 You should create a separate account on the *Journalist Interface* for each user who needs access.
-This makes it easy to enable or disable access to the *Journalist Interface* on an individual basis, so you can grant access to new users or revoke access for users who have left the organization or should no longer be allowed to access the Journalist Interface.
+This makes it easy to enable or disable access to the *Journalist Interface* on an individual basis, so you can grant access to new users or revoke access for users who have left the organization or should no longer be allowed to access the *Journalist Interface*.

 There are two types of accounts on the *Journalist Interface*: admin accounts and normal accounts.
 Admins accounts are like normal